Skip to Content

 Day 9 facilities

 Food and drink: There are service stations selling basic snacks and drinks in Old Sodbury and Pennsylvania.
-There’s also the Compass Inn pub in Tormarton which is just off the route on the edge of the village.
-It’s also a short diversion to The Crown pub and Fine Cheese Co in Tolldown.
+It’s a short diversion off the route to the Compass Inn in Tormarton or The Crown pub in Tolldown.
+There’s also a customer café at Dyrham Park but nothing in Cold Ashton.

 Toilets: There are no toilets along the route other for customers at the pubs and Dyrham Park.